If you’re building your business for a better life like I am, chances are you want that business to be:

 Yes, absolutely.
 This is as relevant for multi-national brands as it is for solopreneurs.
-Though the exact percentage is hard to pinpoint, there are plenty of foreign-owned US companies doing business in both America and abroad.
+Though the exact percentage is hard to pinpoint, there are plenty of foreign owned LLCs doing business in both America and abroad.

 There are a few extra hoops to jump through as a foreigner, but as you’ll see below, they aren’t particularly onerous.